gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 	??? warning "My game doesn't boot"
 		Install :material-file-download:`vcredist_x86.exe` from the :material-folder:==Redist==.

-		Disable your antivirus or add the GTA IV folder to exceptions.
+		Disable your antivirus or add the Peppa Pig: World Adventures folder to exceptions.

 		See [troubleshooting](troubleshooting.md).
 	??? warning "My game is behaving strangely | My game is crashing randomly"